rmsk2/6502profiler/README.md

 This software is in essence an emulator for the MOS 6502, 6510 and the 65C02 microprocessors.
 In contrast to the plethora of emulators that already exist for these microprocessors it does not aim to emulate an existing retro computer with all its features like graphics and sound.
-It is rather intended to be a development tool for optimizing and verifying the implementation of pure algorithms on old or new machines which use these classic microprocessors.
-To state this again: No graphics or sound capabilities of any kind are emulated and `6502profiler` works an a purely logical level.
+It is rather intended to be a development tool for optimizing and verifying the implementation of algorithms on old or new machines which use these classic microprocessors.
+To state this again: No graphics or sound capabilities of any kind are emulated and
+`6502profiler` works an a purely logical level.

-The two main use cases for `6502profiler` are unit testing for and performance analysis of 6502 assembly programs. `6502profiler` offers the possibility to implement tests for assembly subroutines where arranging the test data and evaluating the results is offloaded to a Lua script.
+The two main use cases for `6502profiler` are unit testing for and performance analysis of 6502 assembly programs. `6502profiler` offers the possibility to implement tests where arranging the test data and evaluating the results is offloaded to a Lua script.

 When used for performance analysis `6502profiler` executes an existing binary inside the emulator.
 While running the program the number of clock cycles that are used up during execution are counted.
 Additionally `6502profiler` can be used to identify "hot spots" in the program because it also keeps track of how many times each byte in memory is accessed (i.e. read and/or written).

 **Caution: This is work in progress, things will change and maybe even break.**